 Moodle- Students will be set up on Moodle and all students can access Moodle by clicking on the link below.
 Once at the login screen, students will enter their user name and passwords that they use to access the computers here at school.
 Moodle can be accessed from any computer, as well as iPads and smartphones.
 All handouts and PowerPoints will be available on Moodle.

 Online Textbook & Bonus Activities - Students have been given a computer websites page with the Science textbook information included.
 At the web site students will find their textbook online and additional activities to reinforce what they are learning in the classroom.
-They will also have the opportunity to get bonus points on vocabulary quizzes if they test themselves prior with the online flashcards (they must have a parent witness and sign off on their reflection sheet).
-This will help them prepare/study for all vocabulary quizzes.
+This will help them prepare/study for all chapter tests.
 A few days prior to the chapter tests students will have access to the online chapter practice test.
-They will also have the opportunity to get bonus points on for all chapter tests.
+They will have the opportunity to get bonus points on for all chapter tests.
 Again, this will help them prepare/study for all chapter tests.
 The web site is - www.pearsonsuccessnet.com

 Online Practice Test Instructions (Extra Credit Opportunity, Chapter Objective Test)